M-IFS | Multi-Faith Inclusive Framework Standard

 Important FAQs

-M-IFS (Muslim-Inclusive Framework Standard) is a UK-based accreditation for any organisation seeking to demonstrate credible, meaningful inclusion of Muslim staff.
-It is suitable for private, public, and third-sector organisations — regardless of whether they currently employ Muslims.
+M-IFS (Multi-Faith Inclusive Framework Standard) is a UK-based accreditation that helps organisations demonstrate credible and structured inclusion of religious and cultural diversity in the workplace.
+It is suitable for private, public, and third-sector organisations, regardless of current staff demographics.

 That’s absolutely fine.
 M-IFS can be applied in any setting.
 We assess how inclusion is supported in your structure – including flexibility for prayer, digital inclusion, awareness materials, and remote-first adjustments.
 Inclusion isn’t limited to office environments.